himanshu-02/edge-classification-gnn/README.md

-# GSoC “GNN Tracking” Qualification Task

-## Task: Edge classification with pytorch geometric
+# Edge classification with pytorch geometric

 Train an Edge Classifier Graph Neural Network to classify the edges (given by the edge_index ) as true or false (given by the array y ).
 The inputs to training/inference are x (the node features) and edge_features.